 Tip: Try some Traditional Newfoundland Toutons (fried dough balls with molasses) at the Rooms Café, perfect for hungry kids (and their parents).

-Activity 2: Eat a Chocolate Meal While Experiencing History
+4: Eat a Chocolate Meal While Experiencing History on Signal Hill

 The visitor centre out at Signal Hill has a pretty special café – the Newfoundland Chocolate Company Café!
 Here, you can have sandwiches with chocolate in them, mole tacos, gelato, chocolate fondue, and chocolates – along with hot chocolate.

-Time it right to see the Signal Hill Tattoo, hear the boom of the noon day cannon, take a Chocolate Hike, or even come around dusk to take a hike with the ghosts of Signal Hill.
-Whatever you choose, your tummies will be happy.
+Time it right to visit the Signal Hill National Historic Site and hear the boom of the noon day cannon and take a Chocolate Hike.
+Or come around dusk to go hiking with the ghosts of Signal Hill.
+Whatever you choose, your taste buds will be happy.
 Follow this link for more details about Signal Hill and the Newfoundland Chocolate Company Cafe.

-You know it’s a good place when people from away head here before going to visit their relatives.
-Ches’s Fish and Chips is the best fish and chips in town, serving freshly caught fish and plenty of it.
+You know it’s a good restaurant when visitors head here before going to visit their local relatives.
+Ches’s Fish and Chips is the best fish and chips in St. John’s, serving freshly caught fish and plenty of it.
 If you want to go local, get it with dressing and gravy – sort of a thanksgiving fish and chips combo.

 There are other items on the menu, but why bother when they serve the best?
 Once you finish, you can ask for a certificate stating you’ve tasted the finest fish & chips to be found in all of Newfoundland and Labrador.
 For more about Ches’s and other restaurant recommendations, see my “Top 10 Family-Friendly Restaurants in St. John’s, Newfoundland.